-- Leave the second card in the corner between the two left cells. - i In the following steps, you can either use a third card, or the card from the right corner.
+- Leave the second card in the corner between the two left cells. - If using an iOpener, reheat it and apply it to the central battery cells. - As before, leave the iOpener in each position for about a minute, reheating in between, to heat each half of the center cells. - In the following steps, you can either use a third card, or the card from the right corner.
 The right corner adhesive should be dry/cool enough that the cells can easily be pulled up again when needed.